SAN FRANCISCO 2 HEADER BOX

 My Photo: The Golden Gate Bridge

-You can take your time and cycle over the Golden Gate Bridge at your own pace to Sausalito, where you can have lunch, before hopping on the ferry with your bike right back to San Francisco.
+If you take the self-guided bike rental rather than the guided tour then you can take your time and cycle over the Golden Gate Bridge at your own pace to Sausalito and have lunch before hopping on the ferry with your bike right back to San Francisco.

 The approximate duration and distance from Fisherman’s Wharf are 1.5 hours or 8 miles to Sausalito.

-So we biked along the bike path past the beautiful marina and waterfront area, taking in the views of the bay and the bridge and of Alcatraz Island.
-Then once we reached the bridge, we cycled over it, and then we turned right around and did it again in reverse.
+So we biked along the bike path past the beautiful marina and waterfront area, taking in the views of the bay and the bridge and of Alcatraz Island and then once we reached the bridge, we cycled over it, and then did it again in reverse.

 Cycling over the Golden Gate Bridge San Francisco The Backpacking Housewife